Nephrostomy: Procedure & Recovery

 • Follow-Up: Regular follow-up appointments are necessary to monitor the condition, manage the nephrostomy tube, and evaluate progress.

-Lifestyle changes after Nephrostomy
+Lifestyle Changes after Nephrostomy

 Undergoing a nephrostomy procedure, which involves the insertion of a catheter through the skin into the kidney to drain urine, can bring about some changes to your daily life and activities.
-These changes might be temporary or long-term, depending on your individual situation and the reason for the nephrostomy.
-Here are some potential lifestyle changes to consider:

 Make an appointment just in few minutes - Call Us Now